What Is Financial Abuse? Recognizing Signs And Moving On

 At times, financial abuse is called economic abuse.
 Financial abuse is a form of intimate partner violence, and it's often used to keep someone stuck in a relationship or control the other person.
 However, romantic or intimate partners aren't always the culprits of a financially abusive relationship.
 Family and caregivers can also engage in financial abuse by withholding access to money or taking advantage of a family member’s income or credit cards.
 This can be a challenge for older individuals who are cared for by family and might be unable to set boundaries for themselves.

 Like many forms of abuse, financial abuse in relationships often begins slowly and covertly.
 It may sometimes involve feigned care for the person on the receiving end.
 The perpetrator could claim they're helping the person or taking care of the finances because the other individual is too busy or overwhelmed.
-Even if you feel you're being controlled, the individual might convince you they're acting healthily.
+Even if you suspect you're being controlled, the individual might convince you they're acting healthily.
 Financial abuse could occur independently, but it can also be paired with other forms of domestic violence and abuse, including verbal and emotional abuse, physical abuse, stalking, and sexual abuse.

-Signs of financial abuse in relationships
+Signs of financial abuse in relationships: Bank accounts, credit cards, and money

 Below are several potential signs and manifestations of financial abuse to look out for in any type of relationship: